Restaurant Workers: Should Service Charges Affect Your Paid Leave and Taxes?

 BABITA NEGI

-Hi, we would like to distribute service charge within the staff.
-Does anybody help me to provide the excel format with point or grade wise.
+Hi, we would like to distribute the service charge among the staff.
+Can anybody help me provide the Excel format with points or grades?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute